HCIUMKC/QuizApp/my-app/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### To get the Node Modules.
+The app won't work without the referenced libraries.
+This repo does not include the node modules, to obtain them:
+  Run npm install nameofmodule
+  where the names of modules can be found in package.json, to install multiple at once seperate nameofmodule with white space.

 ### To run the backend

 Move to the folder the server.js file is in, run: nodemon server